DevMagnataur/Carter2.me/README.md

 ## Advanced Team Segmentation
-Description: Implement a robust team segmentation feature, allowing administrators to categorize teams into different groups.
+Implemented a robust team segmentation feature, allowing administrators to categorize teams into different groups.
 This functionality enhances the organization's ability to tailor catering solutions based on diverse team requirements.

 **Implementation Highlights:**